 Our on-call Operator is available through the Town’s after hour service at (905) 640-1900.
 Down stop signs, flooding, trees that have fallen across roads/sidewalks will be dealt with immediately.
 Other road activities such as tree trimming, pothole patching, will continue.
 Winter maintenance activities of roads, sidewalks and municipal parking lots will continue and be conducted as required.

 Water quality sampling will continue as per Provincial regulations and water/wastewater emergencies such as breaks and backups, will be dealt with immediately.
 Water/wastewater Operators will not be entering private homes, however, they will respond to investigate the municipal infrastructure and advise residents to contact a private plumber for internal investigations.
 Routine water/wastewater activities will continue.
 Further inquiries should be directed to Customer Service at (905) 640-1900.

 Solid waste collection and recycling will continue as usual.
 Inquiries should be directed to Green For Life (GFL) Customer Service at 1-866-421-5625.

-Food Truck Frenzy occurs each year in June and September and allows you to experience Food Trucks from across the GTA in our own Memorial Park.
+Food Truck Frenzy allows you to experience Food Trucks from across the GTA in our own Memorial Park.
 You will enjoy bands and entertainment as you sample dishes from over 20 different vendors.

-The Whitchurch-Stouffville Museum & Community Centre’s annual Antique & Classic Car Show has been cancelled this year due to current restrictions.
-Museum Staff and Volunteers look forward to picking up again in 2021.
+The Whitchurch-Stouffville Museum & Community Centre’s highly anticipated annual Antique & Classic Car Show is cancelled for 2021.